 Examples of unethical SEO practices include:

-- Low-quality, keyword-stuffed content – writing text that meets keyword percentage goals at the expensive of compelling, informative content
+- Low-quality, keyword-stuffed content – writing text that meets keyword percentage goals at the expense of compelling, informative content

 - Hidden text – making text the same color as the background so as to hide the visibility of keywords to visitors, but still make them readable to search engines